Our caring emergency dentist is ready to take care of you, even on Saturdays.

-Dental emergency and untreated dental problems do lead to life threating situations.
+Dental emergencies and untreated dental problems do lead to life-threatening situations.
+Read this story.

 How do I know if I have a cracked tooth?
 What should I do?

-If you bite down feeling a sharp, sudden pain in your mouth that goes away as quickly as you reopen your mouth, you could be experiencing the symptoms of a cracked tooth.
-Until you see an emergency dentist, avoid eating hard foods, and chew on the opposite side of your mouth to prevent aggravating the cracked tooth.
+If you bite down feeling sharp, sudden discomfort in your mouth that goes away as quickly as you reopen your mouth, you could be experiencing the symptoms of a cracked tooth.
+Until you see an emergency dentist in Lincoln, NE, avoid eating hard foods, and chew on the opposite side of your mouth to prevent aggravating the cracked tooth.

 A cracked tooth happens for some reasons, including: